 - Avoid tight clothing around the legs or the waist

 Sclerotherapy is an additional outpatient treatment often performed to treat these veins.
 The physician injects a special sclerosing agent into the targeted vessel.
-The UCDavis Health System reports that the solution causes scarring in the vein, causing it to close and eventually resorb.
-This technique is also commonly used for spider veins and small varicose veins in general and requires minimal recovery time.
-Blood that flowed through the destroyed vein instead flows through neighboring healthy veins.
+The UC Davis Health System reports that the solution causes scarring in the vein, causing it to close and eventually resorb.
+This technique is also commonly used for spider and small varicose veins and generally requires minimal recovery time.
+Blood that flows through the destroyed vein instead flows through neighboring healthy veins.